-The Department also offers Post-Master's degree programs leading to the Supervisory I Certificate and a Post-Master's degree program leading to the Superintendent's Letter of Eligibility (SLE).
-SLE courses comprise the content core of the Doctorate of Education in Educational Leadership.
+The Department also offers Post-Master's degree programs leading to the Supervisory I Certificate and a Post-Master's degree program leading to the Superintendent's Letter of Eligibility (LOE).
+LOE courses comprise the content core of the Doctorate of Educational Leadership.

-The Master's in Special Education programs lead to Pennsylvania certification in Special Education at the PreK-8 and 7-12 levels.
-Additionally, the Department offers Master's degree programs leading to advanced study in learning disabilities, behavioral disorders, and intellectual disabilities.
+There are four concentrations in the Masters in Special Education programs.
+The Comprehensive Concentration leads to Pennsylvania certification in Special Education at the PreK-12 levels.
+Additionally, the other three concentrations comprise advanced study in learning disabilities, behavioral disorders, and intellectual disabilities.